 Local & Legendary: Maine in the Civil War Grants

-Maine Historical Society (MHS) and Maine Humanities Council (MHC) are pleased to announce Local & Legendary: Maine in the Civil War, a new grant program to engage Maine communities in their Civil War history.
-Funded by the National Endowment for the Humanities, Local & Legendary will bring together collaborative project teams comprised of libraries, historical organizations, and educational institutions to explore local Civil War history in multidisciplinary ways and investigate questions of that era's motivations, loyalty, identity, and politics at the community level.
+Maine Historical Society (MHS) and Maine Humanities Council (MHC) are pleased to announce Local & Legendary: Maine in the Civil War, a grant program to engage Maine communities in their Civil War history.
+Funded by the National Endowment for the Humanities, Local & Legendary brings together collaborative project teams comprised of libraries, historical organizations, and educational institutions to explore local Civil War history in multidisciplinary ways and investigate questions of that era's motivations, loyalty, identity, and politics at the community level.
 Digital exhibits created by the team will be added to Maine Memory Network's Civil War site.
-(Application materials available in November)

 The state of Maine holds a special place in the history of the American Civil War.
 Though far from the front lines, the state and its citizens played key roles in the coming of the war, the war itself, and its aftermath.
 More than 70,000 Mainers served in Union blue (including more than 24 Union generals), and nearly 10,000 lost their lives.
 But the story of Maine and the Civil War is also about the struggles, concerns, and triumphs of the 558,000 Mainers who remained at home.
 How did national issues and events shape your town's experience, and how, in turn, did the citizens of your town shape the national story of the Civil War?

 We invite Maine's communities to take a journey through their Civil War history as a way to better understand who they are today.
-Ten communities from around the state will be selected to participate over two program years of the project; five during the 2013-2014 academic year, and five in 2014-2015.
+Ten communities from around the state will be selected to participate over two program years of the project.
+Five communities were chosen for the 2013-2014 academic year: Belfast, Gorham, Portland/Westbrook, Presque Isle, and Windham.
+Five more will be chosen in 2014-2015.
 Selection of the communities will be based on geographic and population diversity, and the strength of their applications.

 Who Should Apply